adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 description: How to write maintainable CSS and maintainable Javascript at the same time.
 ---

-You may want to use Javascript to apply the *same* behaviour to multiple modules (or components).
-A basic example would be two modules that have the same *isHidden* state which hides the module.
+We may want to use Javascript to apply the same behaviour to multiple modules or components.

-How might we do this whilst adhering to these guides and without having to repeat ourselves?
+For example, we might have two completely different modules that have a hidden state.
+And to do this we may have a constructor that toggles an element's visibility.

-There are two approaches you can take.
+There are two approaches we can take.
+Both of which compliment the CSS approach we've discussed in previous chapters.

 ## 1. Encapsulating state to the module

-If you have a constructor that is responsible for making an element toggle visibility then consider specifying a class name that pertains to the module during instantiation:
+To do this, we would need to specify a module-specific state class to the constructor as follows:

 	var module1Collapser = new Collapser(element1, {
 	  cssHideClass: 'moduleA-isHidden'